 Though elusive and hard to define, this [Hungarian] national character exists without visible physical racial characteristics.
 Magyars do not belong to any particular race, they do not present any noticeable religious, political or social conformity – in fact, the very diversity in these fields seems to be one of the typical characteristics of this people.

 The definition of their national ‘ethos" is therefore a very complex task.
-For one thing, Hungarians are usually too emotional to be able to form impartial judgments of themselves while foreigners are rarely familiar enough with their culture and history to form valid conclusions.
+For one thing, Hungarians are usually too emotional to be able to form impartial judgements of themselves while foreigners are rarely familiar enough with their culture and history to form valid conclusions.

 - "A Way of Life": HungarianHistory.com